 A lot of us manage to get through this shitstorm (many don’t), though rarely without our fair share of scars.
 Really, do all of us have some kind of anxiety, or depression, or neurosis, or eating disorder, or insomnia, or addiction, or insecurity, or other emotional scarring?
 I’m starting to think so.
 Hell, I definitely do.
 I feel tremendous doubt and fear and insecurity and anxiety and inadequacy sometimes (though I’m getting better than ever at seeing through it).
-And my circumcised penis is a lingering physical reminder that I was born into a culture with a bunch of arbitrary and destructive superstitions that have affected me in ways I cannot fully reverse.

 But many of us make it through.
 Maybe we leave the country for a while, or read some anarchist or Eastern texts, or declare ourselves artists, or follow our favorite band around the country, or spray paint a train, or do some other vaguely anti-American thing to cope with and compensate for our growing realization that our culture woefully misled us and we don’t really know who we are or what the hell we need to do.
 But we press on, perhaps with the help of a psychotherapist or a prescription (which some folks certainly actually need; I’m far from anti-treatment), and try to gather up some semblance of a life from our shattered vision of “America the Beautiful.”
 And I think it can be done.
 I think I’ve seen folks who have managed it.